vuhoangne/shoppingonline/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 👥 Author
-Lê Nguyễn Vũ Hoàng – Final-year student at Văn Lang University Full-stack & backend developer
+Lê Nguyễn Vũ Hoàng
+Full-stack & backend developer
-Contact: vuhuynhnguyen@example.com
+Contact: vuhoangdz2003@gmail.com